 The Kishu is a powerful, athletic, and alert animal.
 Like most Nihon Ken they are independent thinkers, and have a very strong desire to hunt.
 A Kishu should be fearless, but not aggressive.
 They can be territorial and may make good watch dogs, but are not by nature guard dogs or protection dogs.
 The Kishu as a breed tends to be slightly more approachable by strangers than the other Japanese breeds.
 They are a rare breed even in their native country with an estimated population of around 10,000-13,000, and yearly registrations of around 300.
 The main breed registry is run by the Nihon Ken Hozonkai.

 There is still limited data available regarding genetic issues within the breed.
-Some conditions that have been seen in the breed are allergies (with a high instance of severe skin allergies), thyroid issues, and gastro-intestinal issues.
+Some conditions that have been seen in the breed are allergies (with a high instance of severe skin allergies), thyroid issues, gastro-intestinal issues, and luxating patella.